Elemino/jekyll-loop/README.md

 ##A starter project including full setup for Jekyll, Pug, GulpJS, SASS, AutoPrefixer &amp; BrowserSync

-Basic boilerplate is ready in master branch.More development and testing is done in gh-pages branch.
+1. Basic boilerplate is ready in master branch.
+2. More development and testing is done in the gh-pages branch.

 # System Preparation